pinkynrg/presentation-font-size-refactor/slides.md

 ---

 # ❝Root Font Size❞
-TL;DR: The root font size is set on the HTML element of a webpage and some elements in the page scale with it.
+TL;DR: The root font size is set on the `<html/>` element of a webpage and some elements in the page scale with it.

 The root font size serves as the base font size for the entire document, and it’s typically specified in pixels (e.g., 16px).